Floquetifying stabiliser codes with distance-preserving rewrites: Decomposing high-weight measurements

 Thus, we have shown that any Pauli measurement can be brought into a form with MC flow using only distance-preserving rewrites. \end{proof}

-But then, by \autoref{thm:inductive-dist-rewrite} and \autoref{prop:flow-correct-3}, we know that for any Pauli measurement, we can extract a quantum circuit in low-weight Clifford and measurement form using only distance-preserving rewrites.
+But then, by \autoref{prop:flow-correct} and \autoref{prop:flow-correct-3}, we know that for any Pauli measurement, we can extract a quantum circuit in low-weight Clifford and measurement form using only distance-preserving rewrites.

-To showcase the proposition, we apply it to a Pauli measurement with weights four and one with weight nine \footnote{ The weight-four rewrite is similar to the rewrite introduced by~\textcite{townsend-teagueFloquetifyingColourCode2023}.
+To showcase the proposition, we apply it to a Pauli measurement with weight four and one with weight nine \footnote{ The weight-four rewrite is similar to the rewrite introduced by~\textcite{townsend-teagueFloquetifyingColourCode2023}.
 The only difference is that~\textcite{townsend-teagueFloquetifyingColourCode2023} do not use a distance-preserving implementation of the four-legged spider; as such, they only have one weight-two Pauli-X measurement.
-If one assumes this measurement to be fault-tolerant, i.e.\@ no errors are possible on its measurement edge, this is distance-preserving.
-Since, in this work, we do not, a second Pauli-X measurement is necessary.}. \begin{example}[Distance-preserving implementation of a weight-four Pauli measurement] From which, using \autoref{prop:flow-correct-3}, we can extract the following quantum circuit:
+If one assumes this measurement to be fault-free, i.e.\@ no errors are possible on its measurement edge, this is distance-preserving.
+Since, in this work, we do not, a second Pauli-X measurement is necessary.
+For more details, see \autoref{appendix:floquetification-teague}.}. \begin{example}[Distance-preserving implementation of a weight-four Pauli measurement] From which, using \autoref{prop:flow-correct-3}, we can extract the following quantum circuit: